Richmond county board of education plans to enforce code of conduct rules, forms a committee

 Board members say this comes on the heels of countless reports of bad behavior toward teachers and administrators.

-“cursing a teacher out just not working for me no more.
-I don’t know about nobody else parents coming in the schools wanting to do dome of the things they do just not working for me.
-So I’ll like to see our school code of conduct be strengthen and in the front of it we spell out to the parents what we’re not going to tolerate” said Venus Cain, District 9.
+“Cursing a teacher out just not working for me no more.
+I don’t know about nobody else parents coming in the schools wanting to do some of the things they do just not working for me.
+So I’ll like to see our school code of conduct strengthen and in the front of it we spell out to the parents what we’re not going to tolerate,” said Venus Cain, District 9.

 During Tuesday night’s board of education meeting, members approved to form a code of conduct committee.